eclipse-vertx/vert.x/core_manual_groovy.md

 If you have an appplication that is composed of multiple verticles that all need to be started at application start-up, then you can use another verticle that maintains the application configuration and starts all the other verticles.
 You can think of this as your application starter verticle.

-For example, you could create a verticle `AppStarter` as follows:
+For example, you could create a verticle `app.groovy` as follows:

     // Application config

-    JsonObject appConfig = Container.instance.getConfig();
+    def appConfig = [

-    JsonObject verticle1Config = appConfig.getObject("verticle1_conf");
-    JsonObject verticle2Config = appConfig.getObject("verticle2_conf");
-    JsonObject verticle3Config = appConfig.getObject("verticle3_conf");
-    JsonObject verticle4Config = appConfig.getObject("verticle4_conf");
-    JsonObject verticle5Config = appConfig.getObject("verticle5_conf");
+        "verticle1Config": [
+            // Config for verticle1
+        ],
+        "verticle2Config": [
+            // Config for verticle2
+        ],
+        "verticle3Config": [
+            // Config for verticle3
+        ],
+        "verticle4Config": [
+            // Config for verticle4
+        ],
+        "verticle5Config": [
+            // Config for verticle5
+        ]
+    ]

     // Start the verticles that make up the app

-    container.deployVerticle("verticle1.js", verticle1Config);
+    container.deployVerticle("verticle1.js", appConfig["verticle1Config"]);
-    container.deployVerticle("verticle2.rb", verticle2Config);
+    container.deployVerticle("verticle2.rb", appConfig["verticle2Config"]);
-    container.deployVerticle("foo.Verticle3", verticle3Config);
+    container.deployVerticle("foo.Verticle3", appConfig["verticle3Config"]);
-    container.deployWorkerVerticle("foo.Verticle4", verticle4Config);
+    container.deployWorkerVerticle("foo.Verticle4", appConfig["verticle4Config"]);
-    container.deployWorkerVerticle("verticle5.js", verticle5Config, 10);
+    container.deployWorkerVerticle("verticle5.js", appConfig["verticle5Config"], 10);

-Then create a file 'config.json" with the actual JSON config in it (see main manual on configuring verticles):

-    {
-        "verticle1_conf": {
-            "foo": "wibble"
-        },
-        "verticle2_conf": {
-            "age": 1234,
-            "shoe_size": 12
-            "pi": 3.14159
-        },
-        "verticle3_conf": {
-            "strange": true
-        },
-        "verticle4_conf": {
-            "name": "george"
-        },
-        "verticle5_conf": {
-            "tel_no": "123123123"
-        }
-    }

 Then you can start your entire application by simply running:

-    vertx run app.js -conf config.json
+    vertx run app.groovy

 or

-    vertx deploy app.js -conf config.json
+    vertx deploy app.groovy

 See the chapter on running vert.x in the main manual for more information on this.

-Alternatively, even if you choose to write your main verticles in Java, you could maintain a single JavaScript verticle as an app starter - JavaScript has much better JSON support than Java, so you can maintain the whole JSON config nicely in the verticle itself.
-Take a look at the JavaScript core guide to see how to do that.

 ## Specifying number of instances

 By default, when you deploy a verticle only one instance of the verticle is deployed.
 If you want more than one instance to be deployed, e.g. so you can scale over your cores better, you can specify the number of instances as follows:

-    container.deployVerticle("foo.ChildVerticle", 10);
+    container.deployVerticle("foo.ChildVerticle", 10)

 The above example would deploy 10 instances.

 ## Getting Notified when Deployment is complete

 The actual verticle deployment is asynchronous and might not complete until some time after the call to `deployVerticle` has returned.
-If you want to be notified when the verticle has completed being deployed, you can pass a handler as the final argument to `deployVerticle`:
+If you want to be notified when the verticle has completed being deployed, you can pass a Closure as the final argument to `deployVerticle`:

-    container.deployVerticle("foo.ChildVerticle", 10, new SimpleHandler() {
+    container.deployVerticle("foo.ChildVerticle", 10) {
-        public void handle() {
-            System.out.println("The verticle has been deployed");
+        println "The verticle has been deployed"
     }
-    });

-The handler is an instance of `org.vertx.java.core.Handler<Void>`. `org.vertx.java.core.SimpleHandler` is a convenience class which implements this interface.

 ## Deploying Worker Verticles